dreamind/ix/project/phase3/phase3-2.md

 By week 10, your team should have already had:

-- The final choice of data-set.
-You should have identified the type of the attributes (categorical or numerical) in the data-sets.
+- The final choice of dataset.
+You should have identified the type of the attributes (categorical or numerical) in the datasets.
 - The plan and design for part 1 of phase 3.
 - The plan and design for part 2 of phase 3.
 These should include 5 data analysis or visualisation items.
 You can either provide an in-depth analysis of a hypothesis (in which 5 visualisations are produced for 5 sub-questions of the hypothesis); or you can work with 5 hypothesis that have the same underlying theme (they form a story together about the data that you have chosen).
 - Your plan should include the structure of your web application and the job responsibilities of each member.